borregaio/react-portfolio/README.md

 ### Home Page

 - A welcoming landing page that includes:
-  - Your Name
+  - Name
-  - A headshot of you (or an avatar)
+  - A headshot
-  - Your brand statement
+  - Brand statement
-  - Some indication that this is your portfolio site
+  - Some indication that this is a portfolio site

 ### Projects Page